Creativity and the unconscious illustrated

 Other psychological fields have their corresponding concepts too: cognitive neuroscience talks about predictive brain priors, clinical psychology has a concept of deep schemas etc. but as far I know, they do not involve hooded figures chanting or casting ritual spells.

 One major catalyst for writing this essay was an encounter with an archetypal figure, just recently.
 It wasn’t the first time though.
-Few years ago I had a text book Shadow archetype appearing in multiple dreams.
+Few years ago I had a text-book Shadow archetype appearing in multiple dreams.
 The Shadow had a name, a distinct personality and I was able to communite with it.
+It was a freakishly intersting experience.
+Afterwards, I always though it would be interesting to encounter some another personalised archetypes as well.

 The Anima encounter prompted some hard questions along the lines of: where do these figures come from?
 Is there some remote corner in the back of my head where these things live and if so, what does it look like?
-It inspired me to refine the ocean model.
+The experience really inspired me go in to the woods and sit on a rock for a while in an attempt to understand all this better.

-Prior to fleshing out the ocean theme, I had a previous draft, that resembled more like the workings of a lava lamp, where the gooey stuff rises and sinks inside the lamp.
-I eventually abandoned the lava lamp idea as it slowly started to look more and more like an ocean scene.
+Prior to fleshing out the ocean theme, I started to make some sketches of how I understood the mechanism.
+My initial attempts resembled more like the workings of a lava lamp, where the gooey stuff rises and sinks inside the lamp.
+I eventually abandoned the lava lamp idea as it slowly evolved into a nice little ocean scene.

 An early draft sketched on my notebook.